cyrv6737/sb-custom/README.md

 rpm-ostree rebase --experimental ostree-unverified-registry:ghcr.io/cyrv6737/foundation:latest
 ```

+**Manual Intervention:**

-**Manual Intervention:** After the first-time boot script runs, open Terminal -> Preferences, then create a new profile called `Host`.
+- After the first-time boot script runs, open Terminal -> Preferences, then create a new profile called `Host`.
 No other configuration is needed.
 This will allow you to easily open a host terminal when necessary while keeping the default shell the Fedora Distrobox.

+- Manually install the system76-scheduler GNOME Extension to properly use the enabled systemd service.

 ### Foundation-Plamsa